RunestoneInteractive/httlads/_sources/Happiness/more_data.rst

 2. Now, let's make that list of countries look a little nicer by sorting it.
-   Select the countries and then from the menu select Data -> Sort range.
-Then click on the Sort button.
+   Select the countries and then from the menu select Data -> Sort sheet by.
+Then select ascending order(A->Z).

 3. You should have noticed an issue.
 The problem is that ``UNIQUE`` is a special kind of function that returns an array of values.
 We need to make the values